jad-b/notwithoutmeaning/content/code/Trie.md

     count::Int
 end
 ```
+As a tree, the root node represents the empty prefix.
+Since it's a tree, every
+node can be treated as the root of a new Trie, with a starting prefix of all
+nodes along the path to that node.
+As such, there is no need to explicitly have
+a wrapper Trie structure around the nodes, unless additional data related to the
+entire data structure is being stored.

+Tries typically have an array of pointers to their child nodes.
+The size of the
+child array is determined by the size of the alphabet the strings are drawn
+from, typically represented by `$R$`, leading to the nomenclature "an _R-_-way
+Trie".
+Unfortunately, the need to have `$R$` at each node greatly increases
+memory usage.

+Trie nodes do not need to store the actual symbol they represent.
+Since the
+alphabet is finite, we can map every symbol to an integer.
+As we iterate through
+the key, each symbol can be turned into an array indice.
+When we search for
+values, each child index can be converted back into a symbol and appended to the
+current prefix.

+As mentioned, only Trie nodes that represent the last symbol in a valid string
+will have a value.
+This is a conceptual shift from other trees, but all goes
+back to the Trie maximizing on speed of (partial-)key lookups over compact
+storage.
+If the Trie is _only_ being used to store the strings already encoded
+by the keys, then we only need to know if the current node is the end of a path
+representing a valid string.
+In that case, using a boolean attribute like
+`terminal` or extending the child array to have a special "sentinel" slot can
+work just as well as an outright `value` attribute.

 In a Trie with `$N$` nodes, and an alphabet of size `$R$`, and `$w$` is the
 average key length, a Trie requires between `$RN$` to `$RNw$` space.
 Every node
 has `$R$` links.
 If every key character is different in each word, then you need